 Q: What exactly did you do differently?
 And what were the results over time?

 A: Well, it all started with placing a team of 20+ people with different backgrounds full-time at the customer headquarters.
 At first, our management was concerned that these employees would become Walmart employees.
 But this did not happen at all.
 We also involved our Product Managers closer in the dialogue with the customer and agreed on additional, fully dedicated Walmart analysts.
 Over time, the P& team for Walmart grew to 400+ people globally, with a substantial increase in number on the customer’s side.
-And our business progressed too, from initially $350 million to approx. $13 billion in peak times.
-In fiscal year 2017, the relationship is still approx. $10 billion, as also disclosed in P&G’s annual report.
+And our business progressed too, from initially $350 million to approximately $13 billion in peak times.
+In fiscal year 2017, the relationship is still roughly $10 billion, as also disclosed in P&G’s annual report.

-Q: Analyzing the journey from a Triple Fit Canvas perspective, which were the hurdles you were facing and how did you overcome them?
+Q: Analyzing the journey from a Triple Fit Canvas perspective, which were the hurdles you were facing, and how did you overcome them?

 Q: What would be your advice to other companies, who would also like to build Level 5 relationships?

-Thank you very much for your insights Tom!
+Thank you very much for your insights, Tom!